Mind Australia supports clients to live independent, productive and satisfying lives through a comprehensive range of services.

 - care coordination for those who need a lot of different health and social services

-- intensive residential programs that provide a safe, supportive environment in which to work on recovery (both youth and adult-oriented services)
+- residential programs that provide a safe, supportive environment in which to work more intensively on recovery (both youth and adult-oriented services)

 - psychological counselling and therapy